lexlapax/dockerfile-apiaxle/README.md

 To quickly test if the supervisord runs the services, you can always run superisord with a -n flag which will run it in foreground mode

+Once supervisord and the related services are running, you can detach from the container by issuing a ^p^q which will detach the tty from the container.

+You can reattach to the container again with docker attach 'container id or name'

 Once logged in and the services are started, you can start playing around with it as documented by the apiaxle folks at http://apiaxle.com/docs/try-it-now/